dotnet/msbuild/documentation/specs/static-graph.md

 **Open Issue:** How do we differentiate between targets called on the outer build project and targets called on the inner build projects?
 For multitargeting builds, a project will actually reach into the inner build, but the graph expresses a dependency on the outer build.

 ### Isolated graph builds
-When building a graph in insolated mode, the graph is used to traverse and build the projects in the right order, but each individual project is built in isolation.
+When building a graph in isolated mode, the graph is used to traverse and build the projects in the right order, but each individual project is built in isolation.
 The build result cache will just be in memory exactly as it is today, but on cache miss it will error.
 This enforces that both the graph and target mappings are complete and correct.

 Furthermore, running in this mode enforces that each (project, global properties) pair is executed only once and must execute all targets needed by all projects which reference that node.
 This gives it a concrete start and end time, which leads to some perf optimizations, like garbage collecting all project state (except the build results) once it finishes building.
 This can greatly reduce the memory overhead for large builds.